 It’s quite a natural reaction, when looking at a job – particularly a small to medium one, to first think how can you still maintain quality in the end product (the reason the client hired you in the first place-the quality of your work), yet keep a lid on the overheads.
 This then enables you to maximise your profits, keep the wheels turning, invest in new gear and grow your business.

 So in order to achieve that, you make a decision to do more than one job; to not outsource that sound engineer, that graphic artist, make-up artist, that extra hand on set, whatever business you are in.
 Instead, you juggle those roles!
 Light that interview!
 Tote that gear!
 Get make-up on that talent!
 Mic that presenter!

-All to make you more profitable.
+You assume many roles of a film crew, all to make you more profitable.

 Being a Jack of all trades

 Let’s be quite clear, that’s not a bad decision; to be that worldly dude who can do it all.

 I turned into one of those dudes.

 I was 34 years a commercials and corporate documentary director.
 That’s all I did.
 I started a company and hired lots of people and grew a production business, representing lots of directors, both here in Australia and Indonesia.